Events Calendar

 Algonquin Park does not offer guided dog sledding opportunities.
 This service is provided by commercial operators located outside Algonquin Park, who use Algonquin Park's trail systems.

-Skiing and snowshoeing are permitted on the dog sled trail under the following conditions:
+Skiing, snowshoeing, and skijoring (with dogs) are permitted on the dog sled trail under the following conditions:

-• do not travel on the trail without using skis or snowshoes unless the trail is frozen hard because deep footprints can seriously injure dogs.
+• do not travel on the trail without using skis or snowshoes unless the trail is frozen hard because deep footprints can seriously injure dogs; and

 Sunday Lake Dog Sled Trail